zhouzhibiao2718/learngit/readme.txt

 Creating a new branch is quick & simple.

 Creating a new branch is quick
-Creating a new branch is quick AND simple.. heheh
+Creating a new branch is quick AND simpl
+Git is a free software